 git in my newly created project folder.
 The documentation for that can be found here.
 Once that was setup, I needed to create a new Github repo to push this project to.
 Being that I was already signed into Github, I navigated to https://github.com/new.
 There are a few options when setting up a new repo, but I was fine just entering the new repo name and keeping it public.
 The Phoenix generator already created a

-There isn't a ton to see, but this is what my repo looks after completing the goals for Part 1
+There isn't a ton to see, but this is what my repo looks after completing the goals of this post.

 Now, I know it might seem to be a bit lazy to write an entire post about how I started my new project and basically rely on the language and service's documentation.
 But this particular documentation is so good and detailed, I don't see much benefit in me just rewriting it.
 And, if there's one piece of advice I would give a new engineer, it's that he or she should get comfortable reading and implementing from documentation.
 The next few parts of this project will be less out of the box, influenced by multiple sources of inspiration, and have more written guidance.